 Agricultural and biosystems engineers are engaged in the development and transfer of knowledge that results in usable, economical and sustainable technologies for environmental resources.

-Considered to be the oldest engineering field, civil engineering includes the planning, design, construction, maintenance and operation of the infrastructure that surrounds us and is the underpinning of our society.
+Considered to be the oldest engineering field, civil engineering includes the planning, design, construction, maintenance and operation of the infrastructure that surrounds us.

 - Water resources